 Misfire/Fulcrum is also surprisingly popular even though Misfire is kind of a dick to Fulcrum in the comic.

 Crazy Awesome: Whirl is very likely insane, and his impressive amount of jerkassery and insanity gets him through the day.
 When beaten, impaled and then threatened by a crazy Shell-Shocked Veteran, Whirl's response is to taunt him in cruel and amusing ways, diffusing the situation, and then impaling the guy when things heat up again.
 Rewind casually mentions that Whirl punched himself in the face to prove that he's super-invincible, and apparently introduces himself by saying he has no known weaknesses.
 He solves the problem of moving Ultra Magnus by having everyone's avatar jump on him till he transforms.
+As of issue 28, he's the only person in the history of the franchise to kick Megatron in the crotch.

 Then in issue 10 Orion Pax flies down from the sky out of nowhere and slams down on top of the guy attacking Chromedome and Prowl.
 Chromedome assumes that he probably jumped off a random rooftop to do this but isn't sure...